Montenegro and the euro: Deutsche Mark

-At the beginning of 1999, the government started looking for a way to protect economic interests of Montenegro and its monetary independence.
+At the beginning of 1999, the government started looking for a way to protect the economic interests of Montenegro and its monetary independence.
 The government established a dual currency system, in which both the dinar and Deutsche Mark would be used.
 The decision for that was mainly driven by an unstable, expansionary monetary policy stance of the National Bank of Yugoslavia.

-The introduction of dollarization, as well as the improvement of the situation in the monetary, financial and banking sectors of Montenegro resulted in increasing citizensʼ confidence in the new monetary regime.
+The introduction of dollarization, as well as the improvement of the situation in the monetary, financial and banking sectors of Montenegro, resulted in increasing citizensʼ confidence in the new monetary regime.
 Since January 2001 the country decided to take the Deutsche Mark as a sole legal tender, because a sufficient amount of Deutsche Mark were in circulation, and for this reason there was no need to use the Dinar as the national currency.